 A grantee’s payment in any year may reflect a modification due to an audit of an amount previously paid.
 Since FY 2015, the four towns of Windsor Locks, Suffield, East Granby and Windsor receive a total of $4,678,571.79 directly from the Connecticut Airport Authority, for the Bradley International Airport property, regardless of actual property tax loss.
 This payment is not part of the State-Owned PILOT payment.

 Notwithstanding the statutory formulas, town-by-town payment lists were established for both PILOT programs from FY 2016 through FY 2021.

-Beginning in FY 2022, municipalities and districts will receive a percentage of their full PILOT calculations based on the qualifications established in P.A.
-21-3.
-The new Tiered PILOT approach divides grantees into three separate tiers:
+Municipalities and districts will receive a percentage of their full PILOT calculations based on the qualifications established.
+The Tiered PILOT approach divides grantees into three separate tiers:

 Grants paid to districts are calculated using the tier of the municipality in which the district is located.

 Tier 1 grantees receive 50% of the total PILOT formula calculations described above, Tier 2 grantees receive 40%, and Tier 3 grantees receive 30%.
 Additionally, every grantee must receive at least the same amount as the sum of State-Owned PILOT and College & Hospital PILOT grants that they received in FY 2021.

 Grantees receive TIERED PILOT payments on or before May 30th.

 Statutory References: Connecticut General Statutes (CGS): Sections 12-19a, 12-19b and 12-19c.